What does it mean to me to be a therapist?

 - respect for the individual

 Why I chose to become a professional counselor.

-I never planned to become a therapist or to own a counseling practice.
+I never planned to become a therapist.
+I never planned to own a counseling practice.
 It came as a small seed planted in the year 2001.
-At that time, I was working along the professional career path I valued and pursued with determined passion.
-Life was settled and comfortable, until everything I had counted as secure and certain dramatically shifted.
-My world began to implode.
+At that time, I was working a professional career path I valued and pursued with determined passion.
+Life was settled.
+Life was comfortable.
+Until the day it began to implode.
+Everything I had counted as secure and certain dramatically shifted.

 After dark and desperate months unsuccessfully navigating a new “normal” I chose to make an appointment to meet with a therapist.
 Coincidentally, it was the same day that a critical life choice had to be made.
 I’ve not forgotten the way this therapist leaned into my story with kindness and acceptance saying “I cannot tell you what to do, but I can promise to walk this journey with you.”
 Many well-meaning friends, family, books, church leaders and others had given advice on how to move forward.
 NO ONE had promised to walk it with me.
 I was no longer alone.

 Sometimes, the events that threaten to crush us become a catalyst for a renovation or reinvention of ourselves.
 I believe “Jan 2.0” is a better version of myself that began during that pivotal first session.
 Over time, a new purpose, vision and passion evolved into doing the work to become a therapist so that I could help others in the way that I was helped.